History of the foreign relations of the United Kingdom: Foreign policy in domestic politics

 The Labour Party came to power in 1924 under Ramsay MacDonald, who served as party leader, prime minister and foreign secretary.
-The party had a distinctive and foreign policy based on pacifism.
+The party had a distinctive and foreign policy based on pacifism and socialism.
 It held that peace was impossible because of capitalism, secret diplomacy, and the trade in armaments.
-That is it stressed material factors that ignored the psychological memories of the Great War, and the highly emotional tensions regarding nationalism and the boundaries of the countries.
-Nevertheless, MacDonald overcame the ideological straitjacket and proved highly successful in managing foreign affairs.
-In 1929 the Americans gave him a ticker-tape parade in New York City.

 The Zinoviev letter appeared during the 1924 general election and purported to be a directive from the Communist International in Moscow to the Communist Party of Great Britain.
 It said the resumption of diplomatic relations (by a Labour government) would hasten the radicalisation of the British working class.
 It was a forgery but it helped defeat Labour as the Conservatives scored a landslide.
 A.J.P.
 Taylor argues that the most important impact was on the psychology of Labourites, who for years blamed their defeat on foul play, thereby misunderstanding the political forces at work and postponing needed reforms in the Labour Party.
 MacDonald returned to power in 1929.
 There was little pacifism left.
 He strongly supported the League of Nations but he also felt that cohesion within the British Empire and a strong, independent British defence programme would be the best policy.

 1930s

-The challenge came from dictators, first Benito Mussolini of Fascist Italy from 1923, then from 1933 Adolf Hitler of a much more powerful Nazi Germany.
 Britain and France led the policy of non-interference in the Spanish Civil War (1936–39).
-The League of Nations proved disappointing to its supporters; it was unable to resolve any of the threats posed by the dictators.
+The League of Nations proved disappointing to its supporters; it was unable to resolve any of the threats posed by Benito Mussolini of Fascist Italy from 1923, then from 1933 Adolf Hitler of Nazi Germany.
 British policy was to "appease" them in the hopes they would be satiated.
 League-authorized sanctions against Italy for its invasion of Ethiopia had support in Britain but proved a failure and were dropped in 1936.

-Germany was the difficult case.
 By 1930 British leaders and intellectuals largely agreed that all major powers shared the blame for war in 1914, and not Germany alone as the Treaty of Versailles specified.
 Therefore, they believed the punitive harshness of the Treaty of Versailles was unwarranted, and this view, adopted by politicians and the public, was largely responsible for supporting appeasement policies down to 1938.
 That is, German rejections of treaty provisions seemed justified.